colinnoel/gamecollection-repo/README.md

 ---

 <h2>Future Goals:</h2>
 1. Use image recognition to develop a moblile app that scans video game covers and provides you with a live market price.
-Could be marketed to resellers.
+Could be marketed to resellers.<br>
 2. Create a webapp that prices your games and can notify you with pricing trends and analysis